 The thesis that lies in front of you is the conclusion of both my bachelor's in political science and time at the CORPNET research group.
 Firstly, I would like to express my thanks to my supervisor, Eelke Heemskerk, for guiding me through the process of writing this thesis and giving me the opportunity to get a taste of social science research even before graduating by inviting me to join the CORPNET group.
-Also, I would also like to thank the CORPNET team members, Frank, Jan, Diliara, Javier, Milan, Jouke and Dawid, for the (research) skills they have taught me; the advice and feedback they were always happy to give and mostly for enabling an amiable and fruitful working environment.
+Also, I would also like to thank the CORPNET team members, Frank, Jan, Diliara, Javier, Milan, Jouke and Dawid, for the (research) skills they have taught me; the advice and feedback they were always happy to give and mostly the nice.